How to Improve Web Vitals INP Score and Identify issues

 Transfon Team

-Learn about Web Vitals' Interaction to Next Paint (INP), the factors contributing to low INP scores, and strategies for enhancing INP scores.
+Learn about Web Vitals' Interaction to Next Paint (INP), the factors contributing to low INP scores, and strategies for improving INP scores.

-Slated to replace First Input Delay (FID) by March 2024, INP stands as a pivotal Core Web Vital metric, gauging a webpage's responsiveness by measuring delays in user interactions throughout their visit.
-The INP score provides crucial insights into how swiftly a page can respond to user inputs.
-Further information is available at [Web Vitals INP Score: Monitoring and Optimizing User Experience with Pubperf](/blog/Web Vitals-inp).
+INP replaced First Input Delay (FID) as a Core Web Vital in March 2024.
+INP is an important Core Web Vital metric, gauging a webpage's responsiveness by measuring delays in user interactions throughout their visit.
+The INP score provides important insights into how swiftly a page can respond to user inputs.
+Further information is available at Web Vitals INP Score: Monitoring and Tweaking User Experience with Pubperf.

 According to Google, an Interaction to Next Paint (INP) score below 200 milliseconds indicates excellent responsiveness.
 Scores ranging above 200 milliseconds but below 500 milliseconds highlight areas for responsiveness improvement.

 Long Tasks, defined as operations exceeding 50 milliseconds, significantly impact Interaction to Next Paint (INP) scores by monopolizing the main thread.
 This monopolization hampers the browser's ability to swiftly respond to user inputs.
 Long Tasks can arise from various sources, including extensive JavaScript execution, large-scale image processing, or comprehensive style recalculations.
-Mitigating these Long Tasks is vital for boosting INP scores, thereby ensuring smoother, more responsive user interactions and enriching the overall webpage experience.
+Reducing these Long Tasks is essential for boosting INP scores, this way ensuring smoother, more responsive user interactions and improving the overall webpage experience.

 Long Tasks can originate from:

-Third-Party Tags: Often websites rely on external services for features like advertising, social media integration, analytics, or video hosting.
+3. Third-Party Tags: Often websites rely on external services for features like advertising, social media integration, analytics, or video hosting.
 These services are integrated through third-party JavaScript tags.
-While they add valuable functionalities, they also introduce a risk of causing Long Tasks if they are not well-optimized, due to factors like network latency in loading the external scripts, bloated code, or synchronous execution blocking the main thread.
+While they add useful functionalities, they also introduce a risk of causing Long Tasks if they aren't well-optimized, due to factors like network latency in loading the external scripts, bloated code, or synchronous execution blocking the main thread.
+For publishers running ads, see our guide on how ads affect Core Web Vitals for specific optimization strategies.

 Simulating Long Tasks and interaction delays offers developers insights into potential responsiveness and user experience impacts, aiding in the evaluation and enhancement of performance optimization strategies.